turbot/guardrails-docs/docs/guides/gcp/import-gcp-project/index.md

 # Import a GCP Project into Guardrails

 <div className="alert alert-warning">
 This section details the steps required to import Google Cloud Platform resources into a Guardrails Folder.
-Alternatively, you can use the <a href="https://github.com/turbot/guardrails-samples/tree/master/baselines/gcp/gcp_project_import">GCP Import Baseline</a> which automates this process.
 </div>

 ## Process Overview